-Christmas Magic begins at the Front Door
+Create Christmas Magic: Begin at the Front Door

 Keeping with tradition I kept my front entry festive with classic green and red.
 Large poinsettias greet visitors.
 A simple evergreen bough frames the double doors.
 Two unadorned Christmas trees in baskets flank the entrance.
 The bench is covered with bright red comfy pillows and a thick woven blanket inviting friends to grab a cup of cocoa and sit awhile on the covered porch.
 Red boots and a traditional sled adorned with evergreen and vintage skates finish the look.

-Create Christmas Magic in your Entry
+Create Christmas Magic in your Entryway

 My goal for my entrance was to make a statement with refined elegance.
 For my color scheme I chose green & gold (against the black chest).
-Once I decided on the mood and the colors I collected what I owned and began to build.
+Once I decided on the mood and the colors, I collected what I owned and began to build.
 I removed the two side-by-side mirrors that hung here for years and replaced them with this holiday scroll.
 The scroll itself made a huge statement on its own, but I still needed to frame it.
 I chose this playful yet elegant antique brass advent garland and some greenery.
 I like how the two gold conic trees frame and balance, but their slightly different sizes don’t make it too perfect.

-Decor Tip: When decor is too balanced and matching it can feel expected and boring.
+Decor Tip: When decor is too balanced and matching, it can feel expected and boring.
 The goal is to create balance without perfection.

-My Farmhouse Table Display
+Create Christmas Magic: My Farmhouse Table Display

-As the decor emerged I was surprised that an additional theme emerged….deer!
+As the decor emerged, I was surprised that an additional theme emerged: deer.
 I’m in love with deer, antlers etc. and even more so during the holidays.
 They look like they belong among the evergreens.
-Plus, they say “farmhouse Christmas”, don’t you agree?
+Plus, they say “farmhouse Christmas,” don’t you agree?